Index

 • Data Transfer Objects definition:

-• We are gonna create different Java classes to define the objects that are going to be received and returned to the service.
+• We are gonna create different Java classes to define the objects that are going to be received and returned from the service.

 • Entity definitions: